zulip/zulip/templates/zerver/help/manage-your-uploaded-files.md

 # Manage your uploaded files

-{!follow-steps.md!} view and manage the uploaded files to your organization.
+Follow the following steps to view and manage the uploaded files to your organization.

 ## View your uploaded files